somos-criptonautas/.github/profile/README.md

-# Criptonautas?
+# Criptonautas

-We are artists and developers building a collaborative crypto trading lifestyle.
+We are building a collaborative crypto trading lifestyle.

-We are nobody and all at the same time.

-# #wearehiring! 🔥

-> Our projects are start to moon.
-We are looking for designer, CSS+UI themer, devs, PMM and QA 🛸

-Ping us on [Discussions](https://github.com/orgs/somos-criptonautas/discussions) or [@matenauta on TW](https://twitter.com/matenauta) if you have worked by your own or into versatile startup teams and projects.
+> And we are almost ready to moon 🔥🛸

-Check our [Projects](https://github.com/orgs/somos-criptonautas/projects), Issues or [Discussions](https://github.com/orgs/somos-criptonautas/discussions) to see where you can contribute to say hello!
+Check our [Projects](https://github.com/orgs/somos-criptonautas/projects) and [Discussions](https://github.com/orgs/somos-criptonautas/discussions) to see where you can contribute and say hello!